sambetts/graph-calling-bots/README.md

 # Teams Calling Bots (with optional PSTN)
-Stateless MS Graph calling bots built for ASP.Net 8.
-Simplify calling bots for Teams/Graph; designed for scalable cloud.
+Graph calling bots built for ASP.Net 8.
+Simplify calling bots for Teams/Graph in C#; designed for scalable cloud.

 This is a project to demonstrate how calling bots can work in Teams, using service-hosted media (static WAV files only).
-It _doesn’t_ use the [Graph Communications Calling SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/client/index.html) except for some model classes and request validation checks, as I wanted a more .Net standardised app model: abstracted state persistence, standard logging libraries etc, that fit much better into things like functions apps where you don’t necessarily keep everything in memory.
+It _doesn’t_ use the [Graph Communications Calling SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/client/index.html) except for some model classes and request validation checks, as I wanted a more .Net standardised app model: abstracted state persistence, standard logging libraries etc, that fit much better into things like functions apps where you don’t necessarily keep everything in memory (stateful).

 The calling logic therefore is much simplified and just uses standard .Net classes and libraries, which makes it more lightweight, but does means it can’t handle app-hosted media for now.